kashikarparth/parth.xyz/_posts/2024-12-14-design-patterns-in-a-hurry.md

 categories: tech
 ---

-humans -> pattern recognition during problem solving -> repeatability over time -> ✨ design patterns ✨. first came about in architecture, where a language was made using patterns as its units. it was later picked up by software engineers.
+humans -> pattern recognition during problem solving -> repeatability over time -> ✨ design patterns ✨.<br />
+first came about in architecture, where a language was made using patterns as its units. it was later picked up by software engineers.

 kind of a double edged sword, because if used correctly, it makes things a lot easier, if not, it's creates technical debt.

 > If all you have is a hammer, everything looks like a nail.

-in my experience, some design patterns are frequently used within the same codebase, while others are rarely utilized. this is likely because the authors of the codebase have a preferred way of doing things, which they continue to follow as the company grows.
+in my experience, some design patterns are frequently used within the same codebase, while others are rarely utilized. this is likely because some given problem space would have a limited number of patterns that fit the solution naturally, and these patterns are repeated over time.

 it is beneficial to be aware of such patterns, as they help create a good structure for information flow. startups focus on speed, whereas larger companies focus on code maintainability and scalability - utilise patterns accordingly, as everything is a tradeoff.